freedomofpress/securedrop-docs/docs/backup_and_restore.rst

 Back Up, Restore, Migrate
 =========================

-There are a number of reasons why you might want to backup and restore a SecureDrop installation.
-Maintaining periodic backups is generally a good practice to guard against data loss.
-In the event of hardware failure on the SecureDrop servers, having a recent backup will enable you to redeploy the system without changing Onion URLs, recreating journalist accounts, or losing previous submissions from sources.
+Maintaining regular backups helps guard against data loss and hardware failure.
+Having a recent backup will allow you to redeploy SecureDrop without changing onion URLs, recreating journalist accounts, or losing previous submissions from sources.

 .. note:: Only the *Application Server* is backed up and restored, including
           historical submissions and both *Source Interface* and *Journalist Interface* URLs.
 The *Monitor Server* needs to be configured from scratch in the event of a hardware migration.

 Minimizing Disk Use
 -------------------

 Since the backup and restore operations both involve transferring *all* of your SecureDrop's stored submissions over Tor, the process can take a long time.

-To save time and improve reliability for the transfers, take a moment to clean up older submissions in the *Journalist Interface*.
-As a general practice, you should encourage Journalists to delete regularly unneeded submissions from the *Journalist Interface*.
+Encouraing journalists to regularly delete older, unneeded submissions from the *Journalist Interface* will save time and improve reliability when doing backups.

 .. tip:: Although it varies, the average throughput of an onion service is
          about 300 kB/s, or roughly 2 hours for 2GB.
 Plan your backup and